 Medical, Mental Health, and Learning Challenges

-Known or foreseeable medical, mental health, or learning challenges should be disclosed to TPS prior to enrollment.
+Confirmed or indicated medical, mental health, or learning challenges must be disclosed to TPS prior to enrollment or they cannot be considered in financial matters relating to enrolled courses.
 Documentation from certified medical, mental health, and learning challenge professionals should be included in any request for consideration and accommodation of medical, mental health, or learning challenges.
-Non-sudden or reasonably foreseeable medical, mental health, or learning challenges that are disclosed after enrollment may be reasonably accommodated by TPS based on review of the certifying documentation, but will not be basis for a credit or refund.
+Non-sudden or reasonably foreseeable medical, mental health, or learning challenges that are disclosed after enrollment may be reasonably accommodated by TPS based on review of the certifying documentation, but will not be basis for a financial credit or refund.

 If an enrolled class closes solely due to TPS action (including emergent unforeseeable actions by TPS teachers), TPS will offer accommodations and options, one of which will be a prorated refund of the course tuition after the date of closure (full tuition refund if the course has not yet started).